ussaka/todoist-priorizer/README.md

   -p3 P3_SIZE                    Maximum number of P3 tasks
-  -hh RUN_HOUR                   The hour to run the script, 24 hour format -mm RUN_MINUTE                 The minute to run the script, 24 hour format -r, --reset                    Reset configuration to default values -d, --debug                    Enable debug logging level
+  -hh RUN_HOUR                   The hour to run the script, 24 hour format -mm RUN_MINUTE                 The minute to run the script, 24 hour format -nd TASKS_SIZE                 Number of tasks with no duration to prioritize for today -du DURATION_MIN               Maximum tasks duration in minutes to prioritize for today -r, --reset                    Reset configuration to default values -d, --debug                    Enable debug logging level
 ```